 Brief Guide to Alcohol Addiction

 All of the phrases below, and many more, have been used for decades to normalize alcohol drinking in American society.
-While many people can engage in social drinking from time to time, bellowing these phrases at one another while they enjoy their beverages, other people develop addictions as a result of alcohol use.
+While many people can engage in social drinking from time to time, bellowing these phrases at one another while they enjoy their beverages, other people develop alcoholism as a result of alcohol use.
 In fact, according to an article published by the National Library of Medicine, 17.6 million Americans have alcohol-related problems.
 This number can seem frightening, especially considering the health problems that alcoholism can cause, but there is good news: Alcoholism is a treatable condition.
-The alcoholic might encouragement to accept treatment, of course, but therapies can make a world of difference.
+The alcoholic might require encouragement to accept treatment, of course, but therapies can make a world of difference.

 “It’s happy hour!”